NullEmpire/twittervibe/README.md

 	}
 }
 ````
-The following command will watch and compile Coffeescript, Stylus, and Handlebars files.
-It also watches server.js for changes.
+The following command will watch and compile the Coffeescript.

 * run `cake dev`